SKKSaikia/StanfordSS/README.md

 Journey to SF, California would have been very hard and daunting without my cousin - Dhrubajyoti Da's support; He managed everything from exchanging currency💱 to dropping me at airport for departure.
 Cousins friend - Subrata Da; who worked in California came to pick me up at SFO; without him , I would have been lost the first day.
 He showed me around the city and I took a good night's rest after dinner at a fancy restaurent; the next day was the day I was waiting for, <b>"STANFORD"</b>💟 | I was finally going to see "STANFORD" for the first time.
 All the flashbacks; all the memories of my parents came right in-front of my eyes.
 Thank You Mother, Father and Sister.
 I love you soo much💗.

 <b> #STANFORD 🏰⛅⛲ </b>

-I fell in <red>love</red> with <b>STANFORD</b> the day I moved in.
+I fell in <font color="red">love</font> with <b>STANFORD</b> the day I moved in.
 I was alloted room - 317, Meier Dorm, Lagunita Court, Santa Teresa St., Stanford.

 <b> #SILICON VALLEY 🌃🚀 </b>